I/ST 492 International Studies Internship/Foreign Study Course

+Admission is by permit only, and you can request this permit by emailing your SID to the 492 advisor.
 You must make an advising appointment with the Education Abroad/Internship (492) Advisor, to discuss your plans and receive approval for them.
 Please note that the 492 advisor, as the instructor of record for the 492 course, is the only person who may officially approve your plans and give you credit for completion of the requirement.
-You should meet with this advisor as long in advance as possible as this often requires significant preparation.
-Before you go to the appointment, please print out the IST 492 routing sheet and start on the first few steps.
+Make an appointment with Dr. Caitlin Fouratt, the study abroad and internship advisor, in LA 3-100B here Before you go to the appointment, please print out the IST 492 routing sheet and start on the first few steps.

 Completion of a study abroad program or internship does not automatically fulfill the I/ST major requirement for International Education/Internship.
 Rather, students MUST complete the I/ST 492 course and receive credit.

 In general, an Education Abroad experience must be for a semester or an academic year, be an official program at a university, and relate to your regional concentration.
 International Studies strongly encourages academic year programs as what a student learns and how it impacts a student’s life are disproportionately significant.
 To make this possible the Education Abroad and Internship Advisor will work with you to determine course articulations and substitutions.